About

 Electric Vehicle Charging Service Reliability

-This study will help policymakers and stakeholders make informed decisions about funding allocations and operational improvements to enhance the effectiveness of the EV charging infrastructure across the U.S and is a collaboration with Omar I. Asensio, Associate Professor at Georgia Institute of Technology.
+This study seeks to help policymakers and industry stakeholders make informed decisions about funding allocations and operational improvements to enhance the effectiveness of EV charging infrastructure.
+This project is a collaboration with Georgia Institute of Technology’s Yifan Liu and Omar I. Asensio (former HBS BIGS Fellow).

 Data Commons